openlayers/openlayers/changelog/upgrade-notes.md

 ## Upgrade notes

+#### Changes in the way assertions are handled

+Previously, minified builds of the library did not have any assertions.
+This caused applications to fail silently or with cryptic stack traces.
+Starting with this release, developers get notified of many runtime errors through the new `ol.AssertionError`.
+This error has a `code` property.
+The meaning of the code can be found on http://openlayers.org/en/latest/doc/errors.html.
+There are additional console assertion checks when in debug mode when the new `ol.DEBUG` compiler flag (previously `goog.DEBUG`) is `true`.
+As this is `true` by default, it is recommended that those creating custom builds set this to `false` so these assertions are stripped.'

 #### Removal of `ol.ENABLE_NAMED_COLORS`

 This option was previously needed to use named colors with the WebGL renderer but is no longer needed.